cylc/cylc-admin/dec-workshop-agenda.md

   - What runs where, privileged or as the user?
   - Server-side framework(s)
     - Flask (+gevent?) or Tornado?
-  - How do the components communicate?
+  - Inter-component communication?
-    - WebSocket and GraphQL seem advantageous (compared with HTTPS and a REST API) but do the need to go all the way from the GUI to the suite daemons?
+    - WebSocket and GraphQL seem advantageous (compared with HTTPS and a REST API) but do they need to go all the way from the GUI to the suite daemons?
+If not, what are the implications?
     - what about other alternatives at the back end?
 ZeroMQ, Protocol Buffers (& gRPC?)?
-  - How closely can we follow and/or steal from Jupyter Hub?
+  - How closely can we follow and and even steal from Jupyter Hub?
   - Suite server data structures, API, and network protocol
     - REST or GraphQL?
     - HTTPS, or WebSocket, or ZeroMQ, or Protocol Buffers (& gRPC?)?